top of page

 My Approach

-Claire is a Registered Psychologist with the College of Alberta Psychologists (CAP) and is currently in the process of becoming registered with the College of Psychologists and Behaviour Analysts of Ontario (CPBAO).
+Claire is a Registered Psychologist with the College of Alberta Psychologists (CAP) and is in the process of becoming registered with the College of Psychologists and Behaviour Analysts of Ontario (CPBAO).

 We acknowledge that there are 46 treaties and other agreements that cover the territory now called Ontario.
 We are thankful to be able to work and live in these territories.
 We are thankful to the First Nations, Metis and Inuit people who have cared for these territories since time immemorial and who continue to contribute to the strength of Ontario and to all communities across the province.